Solving Common Business Problems

 Purpose and identity are crucial to your success, but don’t forget about making a plan.
 And don’t just make any plan – make a massive action plan (MAP).
 Making a MAP instead of a traditional plan allows you to stay agile in response to business challenges while always keeping your eye on the prize.

-One of the challenges faced by businesses is likely to be a recession, and most business owners aren’t prepared for one.
-Only 13.9% of business owners feel very prepared for a recession, despite the fact that the economy has spent over 60% of its time in a recession since 1879.
+For example, most business owners aren’t prepared for a recession despite the fact that the economy has spent over 60% of its time in a recession since 1879.
 It’s easy to feel confident during good times, but it’s the hardships that matter.
+A MAP acknowledges and addresses how your business will fare if there is a downturn in your income, whether it comes from a recession or the shifting valuation of your product or service.
+If you haven’t built your business stoutly enough to weather potential storms, you won’t sail far at all.
 Get prepared for a recession and other negative economic possibilities before they happen.

 5. You don’t have an exit strategy

-No one wants to think about the end of their business, which is why developing exit strategies is one of the most common company problems.
-The goal of your business should be for you to eventually leave.
+No one wants to think about the end of their business, which is why so few owners bother with developing exit strategies.
+But the goal of your business should be for you to eventually leave.
 This could come in the form of arranging a leveraged buy-out, leaving the business to your children or selling the business to key employees.
 The point is, knowing what the preferred end of your company will look like helps you develop the best path to get there.

 Forty-five percent of business owners spend over 40 hours a week in the office and never find a way to extricate themselves so they can pursue other passions.
 Sound like you?
 It’s definitely time to start working on your exit strategy.